nsh87/ehrcorral/docs/usage.rst

     herd = ehrcorral.Herd()
     herd.populate(records)

-Once a Herd has been populated the sub-population cannot be updated.
+In order to prevent race conditions during matching, the population of a Herd cannot be updated once it is set.
 Calling ``populate()`` again with additional records will raise an error.
-Making the population immutable prevents race conditions during matching.

 Matching Records
 ----------------